Tunneling runs your app code locally on your machine via the Forge CLI and Cloudflare.

 you change the code.
 These tools usually host their own server on a specific port.

-For example, running npm start
+For example, running npm start with create-react-app starts a server at http://localhost:3000

 by default.
 The Forge CLI allows you to proxy tunnel requests to these servers, enabling features,

-such as hot-reloading while developing your custom UI apps.
+such as hot-reloading while developing your Custom UI apps.

-, first identify the port that the server is hosted on.
+To connect a server to forge tunnel, first identify the port that the server is hosted on.

-your server is hosting:
+under the resource your server is hosting:

 1 2tunnel: port: <YOUR_PORT_HERE>